7 things to consider when relocating an office

 Who needs to know that you are moving?

-Effective communication is essential to the success of a relocation project.
+Effective communication or office relocation announcement is essential to the success of a relocation project.
 Although it may not be the facilities manager’s responsibility in every case, if it falls under your remit, it’s important to have a strategy in place to spread the word of your move.
 There are many different ways you can tell customers, suppliers, landlords and other contacts including:

 - Distribute flyers or change of address cards with customer receipts and invoices